Home » FAQs

 If you need support during this time, assistance and information are available at the following resources:

-Resource hotline: (800) 230-7049 (call during Family Assistance Center operating hours)
+Family Assistance Center: (800) 230-7049 (call during Family Assistance Center operating hours)

 Connect with a Norfolk Southern representative to discuss any questions or concerns and about the most up-to-date information and resources.